7 lifestyle tips to help reduce blood pressureLast Updated : 13 February 2023

 5. Be physically active

 Physical activity has been continually shown to benefit both body and mind.
 This includes a positive effect on blood pressure.
 Regular physical activity can increase our heart’s strength, which reduces the effort needed to pump blood around the body.
 This decreases the force on our arteries, reducing blood pressure.
-The World Health Organization recommends we do a minimum of 150 minutes of moderate activity (e.g. brisk walking) or 75 minutes of vigorous activity (e.g. running) every week.5 This equates to 30 minutes of moderate activity five days per week.
-Increasing levels above this threshold will provide additional benefits.
+The World Health Organization recommends we do a minimum of 150 minutes of moderate activity (e.g., brisk walking) or 75 minutes of vigorous activity (e.g., running) every week.5 This is equivalent to about 30 minutes of moderate activity five days per week.

 6. Don’t smoke

-Smoking cigarettes can cause the build of fatty material on the walls of our arteries.
+Smoking cigarettes can cause the build-up of fatty material on the walls of our arteries.
 This leads to an increase in blood pressure and can cause clogging in our arteries, which increases the risk of a heart attack and stroke.
 If you smoke, quitting is the single most important lifestyle change you can make to protect your long-term health.
-One of the many health benefits of not smoking is a reduced risk of high blood pressure.6
+Not smoking also reduces your risk of high blood pressure.6

 7. Limit alcohol intake

-Much like smoking, a high intake of alcohol can have several negative health effects.
-One of these is an increased risk of high blood pressure.7 A low-risk level of alcohol has been estimated at around 100 g of alcohol per week, equivalent to five, two-unit drinks (e.g. 200 ml of 12.5% vol wine; 500 ml of 5% vol beer) a week.8 However, recommendations vary across European countries and health organisations.9
+Drinking too much alcohol can have negative health effects, including an increased risk of high blood pressure.7 A low-risk level of alcohol has been estimated at around 100 g of alcohol per week, equivalent to five, two-unit drinks (e.g., 200 ml of 12.5% vol wine; 500 ml of 5% vol beer) a week.8 However, recommendations vary across European countries and health organisations.9

 Table 1.
 Alcohol recommendation from different health organisations.